eniac/Flightplan/Wharf/README.md

 Install `dpkt` using `sudo apt-get install python-dpkt` Install `tcpreplay` from `https://launchpad.net/ubuntu/bionic/+package/tcpreplay` or any other link that you prefer.

+# Memcached
+Install `memcached`
+First, make sure that your local package index is updated:
+`sudo apt-get update`

+Next, install the official package as follows:
+`sudo apt-get install memcached`

+Install libmemcached-tools, a library that provides several tools to work with your Memcached server:
+`sudo apt-get install libmemcached-tools`

 ## Tclust tests
 For information on the tests that mimic the tclust topology, view [tclust_README.md](tclust_README.md).